OAarne/otm-harjoitustyo/zhuLi/documentation/manual.md

 ## Using the program

-zhuLi will save the source data in a file called sources.json in the directory where it was run.
+By default, zhuLi will save the source data in a file called sources.json in the directory where it was run.
-The sources will be loaded from there from thereon.
+The sources will be loaded from there in the future.
+The path of the .json file can be set by creating a file called `config.properties` in the working directory.
+The contents of the file should be `sourcePath=<path>`.

 The form on the right can be used to edit the selected source.
 New sources can be added by clicking "Add source" at the bottom of the screen.